 First half taxes or full payment are due April 30.
 Second half taxes are due October 31.
 If the due date falls on a weekend, the payments will be accepted the next business day.
 Please note, state law considers the full amount payable in April, but allows for two installments unless the tax is under $50.
 If the first installment is not made, interest and penalty will accumulate on the entire amount of tax.

 You may make your payment in person or mail your payment.
 An official Post Office postmark determines the payment for all mailed payments.
 If you are sending your payment by air express or similar service, the Treasurer’s Office will verify a “sent date” with the carrier in the event that it is necessary.

 Yes.
-Property taxes may be paid online or by telephone with a credit card or debit card through Official Payments Corporation.
-You will need your geo/parcel number or your property identification number (PID), tax payment amount, the jurisdiction code (5677) and your credit card.
-Official Payments accepts Visa, MasterCard, Discover, and American Express.
+Property taxes may be paid online or by telephone with a credit card or debit card through Point & Pay.
+You will need your geo/parcel number or your property identification number (PID), tax payment amount, and your credit card.
+Point & Pay accepts Visa, MasterCard, Discover, and American Express.

 In addition, we are now able to accept payments by E-checks.